ID1019/gitbook-exercises/introduction/recursion.md

 end
 ```

 Find an arithmetic expression that almost describes the computation time for $$fib(n)$$.
 Can you justify this arithmetic expression by looking at the definition of the function?
-How large Fibonacci number do you think you can compute if you start now and let your machine run tomorrow?
+How large Fibonacci number do you think you can compute if you start now and let your machine run until tomorrow?
 First make a guess, don't try to do the calculation in your head just make a wild guess, then try to estimate how long time that would take using your arithmetic function, would you be able to make it?

 ## Ackermann

-You can also give the Ackermann function a try:
+You can also give the [Ackermann function](https://en.wikipedia.org/wiki/Ackermann_function) a try:

 $$ackerman(m,n) = \left\{   \begin{array}{l l}     n+1 & \quad \text{if $m=0$}\\     ackerman(m-1,1) & \quad \text{if $m>0$ and $n=0$}\\     ackerman(m-1,ackerman(m,n-1)) & \quad \text{otherwise}\\   \end{array} \right.$$